Installation¶

 Building from source¶

-If prebuilt binaries aren't available for your platform, build from source.
-You'll need the Rust toolchain (stable 1.75+):
+If a prebuilt binary is not available for your platform, build from source with stable Rust (edition 2024):

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh